Users and roles

 Common gotchas

-Section titled “Common gotchas”- SSO-imported users are created as
+Section titled “Common gotchas”- SSO-imported users sit at

 - The

-User.departmentfield is metadata, not enforcement.
-It’s shown in the UI and used for analytics grouping but doesn’t gate any permissions.
-Role-based permissions are what control access.
+User.departmentfield is metadata, not a permission.
+It shows up in the UI and analytics groupings but doesn’t gate access to anything.
+Role-based permissions are what actually control access.